Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

     ![Portal -> Cluster -> Security](../media/resourcemgr9.png)

-* Feel free to delete the old certificate at this point (now in the Secondary)
+* Old certificate now configured as the Secondary can be deleted.